CARE Insights

 Benefits and barriers to assistive technology use for social care

 by Rachel Stevenson During my time at CARE, I assisted with analysis of transcripts, field notes and visual data collected by Dr Sofia Vougiokalou and Dr Roser Beneito-Montagu in the ‘Innovating Assistive Technology for Dementia’ research project.
-The main themes I have identified through my analysis were Continue reading “Benefits and barriers to assistive technology use for social care ”…
+The main themes I have identified through my analysis were concerns over the quality of care provided by social services and issues around communication and…

 Read more …